History of diabetes: Insulin

-On November 8, 1920, Banting met with J.J.R.
-Macleod, a senior professor of physiology at the University of Toronto, to ask if he might mount a research project on the internal secretion of the pancreas.
+On November 8, 1920, Banting met with John Macleod, a senior professor of physiology at the University of Toronto, to ask if he might mount a research project on the internal secretion of the pancreas.
 Banting lacked experience in physiological research and had superficial knowledge of the subject.
 Nonetheless, Macleod took some interest and accepted Banting's request to work in his lab.
 On account of what may have interested Macleod, Michael Bliss considers the following:Speculation is in order here and is permissible because we have some idea of Macleod's knowledge of the literature.
 Whether he and Banting were discussing grafting or extracting, what must have appealed to Macleod as "never having been tried before" was the idea of somebody experimenting with degenerated or atrophied pancreas.
 Now there was nothing new in the idea of producing degeneration or atrophy of the acinar tissues by ligating the pancreatic ducts—all sorts of researchers had done this.
 Their interest, however, had been almost entirely in measuring the relative amounts of degeneration that took place in the various components of the pancreas, particularly the relative changes in the acinar and islet cells...
 Nobody had either tried to prepare a graft or administer an extract using a fully degenerated pancreas.
 And yet, theoretically, if there was an internal secretion, and if it did come from the islets of Langerhans, and if it was the acinar cells but not the islets that degenerated after the ducts were ligated, and if two or three other conditions held good, then perhaps some interesting results would follow.
 Even if the results were negative, it was the kind of experiment that ought to have been tried long ago, if only for completeness's sake.